TarasMakarchuk/corporate_structure/README.md

 $ npm run start:prod
 ```

-# Running the app and database in the Docker 🐋
+# Running the app and the database in the Docker 🐋

 ```
 Change in the .env file variable